IBM/MGS/README.md

 ```

 ### Step 3.b [launch the container]

+IMPORTANT:
+1. Do not use `--gpus all` on non-GPU systems
-The option `--gpus all` is only available from Docker 19.03:
+1. The option `--gpus all` is only available from Docker 19.03:

 ```console
 docker run --gpus all -it  --name=mgs_dev --mount src="$(pwd)",target=/home/mgs,type=bind -e LOCAL_USER_ID=`id -u $USER`  mgs_baseimage /bin/bash